- To develop an ever-improving capability to use English;

 Progression from English Language Learning Support

-In order to students’ English proficiency, the school joined various programs in this two consecutive years.
-We collaborated with the Education Bureau to better our school-based curriculum development for Primary 4 English.
-Students have gone through practices of process writing.
-We also cooperated with The Centre for Enhancing English Language and Teaching (CEELT) of the Faculty of Education at The Chinese University of Hong Kong (CUHK) to diversify the reading strategies used in Primary 5 English.
+In order to enhance students’ English proficiency, this year we collaborated with the Education Bureau to review and adjust our school-based curriculum development for Primary 2.
+Students have gone through practices of writing and gradually learn the writing conventions.
 With the experience and resources gained and the materials prepared in hand, we would further stretch the use of them and students of different levels could be benefited.

 Task- based Learning Approach